jeffreymbaldwin/bubble_sort/README.md

 A Ruby method that takes an array an arranges the values in order from smallest to largest.

 ## Purpose
 This is a practice assignment from The Odin Project.
+It focuses on:

 ## How to Run
 1. ruby -v